bestcreator01/sprite-editor/README.md

 - FPS slider: By this functionality the user can select in which frames per second they want the animation to play.
 - Preview: Shows the animation of all frames in the frame list.

+Note: the Add frame and Delete frame buttons are disabled when FPS slider's value is not zero.